Anita Lihme: Personal life

-On 29 August 1925, Lihme married Prince Edward Joseph de Lobkowicz (1899–1959) in a Catholic ceremony at Watch Hill Union Chapel in Watch Hill, Rhode Island.
+On 29 August 1925, Lihme married Prince Edouard Josef de Lobkowicz (1899–1959) in a Catholic ceremony at Watch Hill Union Chapel in Watch Hill, Rhode Island.
 A reception was held at her family's summer home, Norman Hall.
 He was a son of the former Countess Irma Pálffy von Erdöd, Baroness von Újezd, of Bohemia and Prince August von Lobkowicz, Privy Counselor and Lord Chamberlain to the Emperor Franz Josef.
 After their marriage they lived at 280 Park Avenue, and later, 164 East 72nd Street, in New York City.
-Before Prince Edward's death in Freiburg, Germany in January 1959, they were the parents of three children, two boys and a girl:
+Before Prince Edward's death in Freiburg, Germany, in January 1959, they were the parents of three children, two boys and a girl: